erkyrath/quixe/README.txt

   - Fixed variable declarations to support JS-strict mode.
   - Added a log_execution_time option to control logging of game turn speed.
+  - Added a warning to the Save dialog, saying that browser storage can be erased by clearing cookies or by browser privacy policies.
+(Will not appear in Lectrote, since that doesn't use browser storage.)

 - 2.1.6 (October 30, 2016)
   - Fix for graphics windows being drawn with a slight extra lower margin.